Vamshavriksha (novel): Synopsis

 A family tree spanning three generations with varying nuances of thought and emotion depicts the moral dilemma that arises in a small, tradition-bound town in Karnataka when long-established social norms are violated in the name of personal fulfillment.
-Questions are raised.
-Katyayani (character in the novel) is in the midst of this revolution as she defies the taboo on widow remarriage, jeopardizes her relationship with her son, and lives between two emotionally damaged families struggling to preserve their integrity and lineage, Joins fate together.
+The protagonist, Katyayani, is in the midst of this revolution as she defies the taboo on widow remarriage, jeopardizes her relationship with her son, and lives between two emotionally damaged families struggling to preserve their integrity and lineage.

 Translation

-Vamshavriksha novel is translated to Telugu, Marathi, Hindi, Urdu and English languages.
+Vamshavriksha novel is translated to Telugu, Marathi, Hindi, Urdu,Tamil and English languages.